-The reality is, if you want to generate clients online then you are going to have to write, and probably write a lot.
+The reality is, if you want to generate clients online then you are going to have to write and/or produce audio-video content.

-It’s virtually impossible to get your website to rank without publishing a steady stream of high quality content.
+It’s virtually impossible to get your coaching website to rank without publishing a steady stream of high-quality content.

 If you’re one of them, you really shouldn’t because there are lots of different options and I’m about to share 12 of them with you.